uxlfoundation/oneMath/rfcs/20250806-OpenBLAS-Backend/README.md

 ### What is the timeline?

-Implementation, build system integration, and testing are targeted for completion within 6 months, with initial focus on BLAS functionality and support across ParaS, AdaptiveCpp, and DPCPP Compilers.
+Implementation, build system integration, and testing are targeted for completion within 6 months, with initial focus on BLAS functionality and support across ParaS, AdaptiveCpp, and DPC++ Compilers.

 ## Outline